GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeGeosFeatures.rst

 commit, the summary also shows the canonical project coverage change from that base.
 A missing or incompatible base artifact is reported as unavailable rather than substituted with a different commit.
-These PR-specific signals are advisory; the repository canonical branch floor remains the enforced policy.
+These PR-specific signals are advisory; the repository coverage floors remain the enforced policy.
+The job's reviewer summary clearly separates those gates from unavailable baseline comparisons and uncovered changed lines.

 Integrated tests are not part of this focused CI coverage pass, but they should still be taken into account, especially for minor physical kernel changes.